ajamlou/Youtube-Spotifyer/README.md

 ## Functions

-This script aims to add songs in your own spotify list that you liked on facebook.
+This script aims to add songs in your spotify playlist that you liked on youtube.